ElliottjPierce/noiz/book/src/quick-start/derivatives.md

 Often the gradients are "good enough" to be useful, even if they are not mathematically rigorous.
 Noise types do document the precision of their derivatives.
 If you need perfect, "as perceived" derivatives, compute a finite difference approximation instead.
-However, since that is rare (and very expensive) it is not supported directly by noiz.
+However, since that is rare (and very computationally expensive) it is not supported directly by noiz.

 ## Erosion Approximation